The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: All bimolecular, -species, -reaction CRNs admitting nondegenerate Hopf bifurcation with mass action kinetics

 \section{All bimolecular, $3$-species, $4$-reaction CRNs admitting nondegenerate Hopf bifurcation with mass action kinetics}

-In this appendix we provide a full list of the bimolecular CRNs with three species and four reactions which admit nondegenerate Hopf bifurcation for mass action kinetics.
+We provide a complete list of bimolecular $(3,4,3)$ networks admitting nondegenerate Hopf bifurcation with mass action kinetics.
 First, in Table~\ref{table86classify}, we revisit the classification of these networks according to reactant molecularity and the sign of the first Lyapunov coefficient (Table~\ref{table86summary}), but this time listing network numbers as they appear in the list to follow.

 \bgroup \arraystretch{1.5}

 \egroup